ShrutiRaina11/WeatherForecast/README.md

 # WeatherApp
-Developed this website using JavaScript.
 To see this site visit https://weather-forecaste.netlify.app/